NetApp FAS: AFF

-All-Flash FAS, also known as AFF A-series.
-Usually, AFF systems based on the same hardware as FAS but first one optimized and works only with SSD drives on the back end while the second one can use HDD and SSD as a cache: for example, AFF A700 & FAS9000, A300 & FAS8200, A200 & FAS2600, A220 & FAS2700 use the same hardware, but AFF systems do not include Flash Cache cards.
+All-Flash FAS, also known as AFF A-Series.
+Usually, AFF systems based on the same hardware as FAS but first one optimized and works only with triple-level cell (TLC) NVMe SSD on the back end while the second one can use HDD and SSD as a cache: for example, AFF A700 & FAS9000, A300 & FAS8200, A200 & FAS2600, A220 & FAS2700 use the same hardware, but AFF systems do not include Flash Cache cards.
 Also, AFF systems do not support FlexArray with third-party storage array virtualization functionality.
 AFF is a Unified system and can provide SAN & NAS data protocol connectivity, and in addition to traditional SAN & NAS protocols in FAS systems, AFF has block-based NVMe/FC protocol for systems with 32 Gbit/s FC ports.
 AFF & FAS use the same firmware image, and nearly all noticeable functionality for the end-user is the same for both storage systems.
 However, internally data is processed and handled differently in ONTAP.
 AFF systems, for example, use different Write Allocation algorithms as compared to FAS systems.
 Because AFF systems have faster underlying SSD drives, Inline data deduplication in ONTAP systems is nearly not noticeable (≈2% performance impact on low-end systems).